- Review the quarterly results and annual financial statements of the Company and Group.

 - Take cognisance of resignations of internal audit staff members.

 - Direct any special investigations to be carried out by Internal Audit and consider the major findings and management’s response.

-- Discuss with external auditors on the nature and scope of the audit functions.
+- Discuss with external auditor on the nature and scope of the audit functions.

 - Discuss problem and reservation arising from the internal and final audits.

 - Review the effectiveness of the system for monitoring compliance with laws and regulations and the results of Management’s investigation and follow up (including disciplinary action) of any instances of non-compliance.

 - Review the findings of any examinations by regulatory authorities.

 - Obtain regular updates from Management and Group’s legal counsel regarding regulatory compliance matters.